DRER24/RTEP-Project/README.md

 ## Overview

 This project implements a real-time radar target tracking system using a Raspberry Pi.
-The system detects targets using a radar sensor and automatically tracks them by controlling servo motors for pan and tilt movements.
+The system detects targets using a Millimeter Wave radar sensor and automatically tracks them by controlling servo motors for pan and tilt movements.

 ## Features